Century Theatres: History

-The company started using the name "Century Theatres" in the early 1990s.
+The company started using the name "Century Theatres" in 1995.

 Century Theatres has a long history of litigation against its much larger competitor, AMC Theatres, for alleged anti-competitive behavior.
 However, since the late 1990s, both sides have generally refrained from suing each other.

 On August 8, 2006, Texas-based chain Cinemark Theatres announced that it had completed a purchase agreement under which Century Theatres would be acquired with a combination of cash and stock from Cinemark's parent company.
 The transition to Cinemark was completed on Thursday, October 5, 2006, with the exception of the Century 24, which was transferred back to its original company, Syufy Enterprises.
 In early 2013, it was announced that Century 21, 22, 23, and 24 theaters were soon to be redeveloped.
 The company's drive-in theaters and swap meets were also not part of the merger and also reverted to Syufy Enterprises ownership.
 They now operate under the brand name "West Wind Drive-Ins and Public Markets".

-In January of 2014, Century 24 was closed and demolished.
+In January 2014, Century 24 was closed and demolished.
 At the end of March, the 50-year lease for Century 21, 22, and 23 ended and was not renewed, and the theaters closed.
 A preservation movement, which began the year before, was successful in getting City Historic Landmark status for the very first - the Century 21 - as a prime local example of Mid Century Modern architecture.
 It was also Placed on the California Register of Historical Resources, and deemed "eligible" to be placed on the National Register of Historic Places.
 Century 22 and 23 were demolished in 2019 and have been replaced by a parking garage and parking lot, respectively, while the former site of Century 24 has yet to be redeveloped.